mertcanaltin/mix-boilerplate/README.md

 # Aki Boilerplate

-This is @kmertcanaltin's front-end boilerplate 2022.
+This is @mertcanaltin's front-end boilerplate 2022.

 Farewell to `create-react-app`!